 - More flexibility with hours worked can help job satisfaction

-If working from home is not how your company wants to move forward, this is also ok!
-Make your decision on what works for your business and your people at this time, and move forward with that, if things change direction in the future, that also works !
-We are always learning!
+If working from home is not how your company wants to move forward, that’s okay!
+Make your decision on what works for your business and your people at this time.

-But, if you have been working from home and struggling to get the enthusiasm for return, change things, ask what the team want to see more of or changes to make it a better place to be! it’s important to improve your office where you can – and maybe add leniencies now and then to show you understand the need for flexibility in the current climate..
-Doctors apps, parents evenings…
+But, if you have been working from home and struggling to get the enthusiasm for return, change things – put out a survey and ask what the team think would make it a better place to be! it’s important to improve your office where you can.

 How to make work a place of wellbeing: Tips for employers